matrix-org/matrix-spec-proposals/specification/intro.rst

 There is exactly one room ID for each room.
 Whilst the room ID does contain a domain, it is simply for globally namespacing room IDs.
 The room does NOT reside on the domain specified.

-Room IDs are not meant to be human readable.
-They are case-sensitive.
+See the `Identifier Grammar`_ section for full details of the structure of a room ID.

 The following conceptual diagram shows an ``m.room.message`` event being sent to the room ``!qporfwt:matrix.org``::

        { @alice:matrix.org }                             { @bob:domain.com }